-Standard Redfish schema and registries defined and published by DMTF, and those created by others and republished by DMTF, shall follow a set of naming conventions.
+Standard Redfish schema and registries defined and published by DMTF as well as those created by others and republished by DMTF shall follow a set of naming conventions.
 These conventions are intended to ensure consistent naming and eliminate naming collisions.
 For schema files, the resource type is used to construct the type property and the schema file name.